India's Modi heads to Israel, lifting the curtain on close ties

 "We have a wide ranging partnership with Israel that ranges from agriculture cooperation to homeland security," said Bala Bhaskar, head of the foreign ministry's West Asia division.

 He said India's ties with Israel and Palestine were important in their own right and neither should viewed through the prism of the other.
-But an Israeli diplomat said Modi's standalone trip to Tel Aviv was an important signal.
+But an Israeli diplomat said Modi's standalone trip to Israel was an important signal.

 The two sides are expected to announce strategic partnerships in areas including water, agriculture and space technology during Modi's visit.